Frank Sinatra

 Frank Sinatra and Ava Gardner

-The Mafia's representative in Hollywood was Johnny Roselli.
-Thanks to his intervention, Sinatra received a role in the film "From Here to Eternity" (1953), which restored his fame and popularity.
-Frank worked hard, understanding that this was his only chance, and he succeeded brilliantly.
+The mob's Hollywood fixer was Johnny Roselli.
+Through Roselli's intervention, Sinatra landed a role in "From Here to Eternity" (1953), the comeback that would resurrect his career.
+Frank threw everything into the role, knowing this was his last shot – and he absolutely nailed it.
 For the role of Private Angelo Maggio, he received an Oscar for Best Supporting Actor.

 Frank Sinatra Wins Supporting Actor: 1954 Oscars